 The Helios 44-3 was originally designed as the normal lens to be shipped with various Zenit 35mm SLR cameras.
 These bodies have a M42 lens mount with an unusually narrow body flange to accommodate the focus ring on the Helios 44-3.
 Now you are scratching your heads and muttering "huh?"...let me explain further.
 The focus ring on a pre-set lens is nearest the camera body with the aperture ring being towards the far end of the lens.
 On some models of the 44-3, the focus ring nests OVER the lens mount.
 Here is a picture:

 The above lens was made in 1986.
-With most non-Zenit M42 bodies as well as all K-mount cameras (adapted), the focus ring will not clear the mount face on the body to allow for a clean mount.
+With many non-Zenit M42 bodies as well as all K-mount cameras (adapted), the focus ring will not clear the mount face on the body to allow for a clean mount.
 The fix is to machine the back of the focus ring down a couple of millimeters so that it is forward of the mount flange.

 Note that this is not true of all Helios 44-3 lenses.
 The physical design varied over the years.
 So...before you contract to buy from a Russian or Eastern European seller where a return might be difficult, be sure to request a detailed photograph of the lens mount from the side.